 - all financial benefits under the right are provided within five years, from the end of the income year in which the CGT event occurred

 - the financial benefits are contingent and relate to the future economic performance of the CGT asset or a business for which it is expected that the CGT asset be an active asset

-Under the new law, the changes to CGT treatment of ‘look-through earnout rights’ include:
+Under the new law, the changes to the treatment of capital gains tax for business of ‘look-through earnout rights’ include: